 - You should acquire your health insurance through that state unless you’re already covered in some other fashion.

-This is where things get interesting — and why you may consider changing your state residency in order to go full time.
-As you probably know, not every state actually assesses income tax, and vehicle registration fees vary, too… which means you could potentially save thousands of dollars just by choosing the right place to have your license printed.
+Note, you will also be responsible for paying income taxes depending on the state.
+But this is where things get interesting.
+As you probably know, not every state actually assesses income tax, and vehicle registration fees vary, too.
+This means you could potentially save thousands of dollars just by choosing the right place to have your license printed.

 There are three states that are very popular amongst full-time RVers because they offer substantial savings when you choose to establish your residency within them.
 Those states are Florida, Texas, and South Dakota.

-All three of these states share the benefit of not having a state income tax, which obviously means you’ll save a bunch of money right from the get-go.
-They also have middle- or low-level rates on vehicle registration and insurance, although again, the exact fees will vary.
+All three of these states share the benefit of not having a state income tax.
+Which obviously means you’ll save a bunch of money right from the get-go.
+They also have flexible homeschooling laws and low rates on vehicle registration and insurance (although again, the exact fees will vary).

 There are other benefits to becoming a resident in each of these states — for example, Florida residents get great discounts at Florida State Parks, which are a great place to ride out winters in your RV.
-Texas, on the other hand, is well-known for having a great mail forwarding service based in Livingston, which is used and recommended by many full-timers.
+South Dakota is one of the easiest states to establish residency in, as you only need to prove you stayed in the state for one night!

 Of course, if you feel strongly attached to your own state or don’t want to have to deal with doing any in-person dealings in one of these places, you can establish residency anywhere else.
 The other states that don’t have an income tax, however, are Alaska, Washington, Nevada, and Wyoming.